andresebr/kumodd/README.md

 - ./download/john.doe@gmail.com/My Drive/foo.doc
 - ./download/metadata/john.doe@gmail.com/My Drive/foo.doc.yml

-One can configure which metadata fields are written to stdout and CSV files.
+One can configure which columns are written to stdout and CSV files.
 They are specified by the tag 'csv_columns' in config/config.yml (*see* [Configuration](#configuration)).
 The default CSV columns are:

-Metadata		| Description
+CSV Columns		| Description
 ------:			| :-----------
 title			| File name
 category		| one of: doc, xls, ppt, text, pdf, image, audio, video or other